Advice from Departments

 - Foreign Language (Hebrew): JS 125 (fall), JS 126 (spring), JS 127 (fall)

-- History (H) and International Diversity (I): JS 181, “Conceptions of Jews and Judaism” (fall, but not 2024); JS 182, “Jews, Judaism, and the Modern World” (spring, but not 2025)
+- History (H) and International Diversity (I): JS 181, “Conceptions of Jews and Judaism” (fall); JS 182, “Jews, Judaism, and the Modern World” (spring)

 What else would be helpful for first-year students to know?

-We encourage all students, regardless of their background, perspectives, or major/minor intentions, to enroll in JS123, “Jewish Ideas Lab,” when add/drop opens in August.
+We encourage all students, regardless of their background, perspectives, or major/minor intentions, to enroll in JS 123, “Jewish Ideas Lab,” when add/drop opens in August.
 This one-credit, nongraded course meets over dinner every other Tuesday evening.
 Participants discover and co-construct meaning with fellow students through conversation about texts that address significant ideas and raise essential questions.
 FMI: https://web.colby.edu/ideaslab/

 Who can students contact if they have additional questions?